The limit set of non-orientable mapping class groups: Upper bound for the limit set

+We have thus constructed the desired homotopy from $q_1$ to $q_2$.
+The example in \autoref{fig:q1q2} also shows there is at least one such curve, proving the claim. \end{proof}

+Let $p_3$ be the geodesic representative of the curve described in Claim \ref{claim:one-sided-rigidity}.
+We also define $p_4$ to be the orthogeodesic arc from $p_0$ to itself.
+We make the following claim about $p_3$ and $p_4$.

+\begin{claim} The arc $p_4$ and the curve $p_3$ intersect at most once. \end{claim} \begin{proof} We know from Claim \ref{claim:one-sided-rigidity} that $p_3$ is homotopic to any other curve which intersects $p_0$ exactly once and does not intersect $p_1$ and $p_2$.
+It then suffices to construct a curve $q$ that intersects $p_4$ at most once: since $p_3$ is the geodesic representative of $q$, it will also intersect $p_4$ at most once.
+We construct $q$ by starting along $p_0$, near the point where $p_4$ intersects $p_0$, and then travel parallel to $p_4$.
+When the curve reaches $p_0$ again, it will need to turn left or right to close up.
+In one of these cases, it will have to intersect $p_4$ once, and in the other case, it will not intersect $p_4$ at all. \end{proof} With claims \ref{claim:one-sided-rigidity} and \ref{claim:intersects-atmost-once}, we have the following picture of $\left\{ p_0, p_1, p_2, p_3, p_4 \right\}$ on the pair of pants.

-The curve labelled $p_3$ has intersection number at least $1$ with $\lambda$ which means its length should be going to $\infty$.
-We can bound the length of $p_3$ above and below via the lengths of the orthogeodesic $p_4$ and the length of $p_0$.
+Since $i(p_3, p_0) = 1$, and $p_0$ is a component of the limiting foliation, the length of $p_3$ must go to $\infty$.
+On the other hand, we can bound the length of $p_3$ above and below via the lengths of the orthogeodesic $p_4$ and the length of $p_0$.

-Observe that we get the upper bound by observing that the red and cyan arcs are isotopic to $p_3$ relative to their endpoints being fixed.
-The cyan arcs have length at most $\lhyp(p_0)$ in this setting; if one allowed a twist parameter, the length of the cyan arcs would be proportional to the twist parameters.
-The point of this inequality is that we can estimate $\lhyp(p_4)$ using $\lhyp(p_0)$, $\lhyp(p_1)$ and $\lhyp(p_2)$ via hyperbolic trigonometry.
+Observe that the upper bound follows from \autoref{claim:intersects-atmost-once} and the fact that the red and cyan arcs are isotopic to $p_3$ relative to their endpoints being fixed.
+The cyan arcs have length at most $\ell(p_0)$ in this setting; if one allowed a twist parameter, the length of the cyan arcs would be proportional to the twist parameters.
+The point of this inequality is that we can estimate $\ell(p_4)$ using $\ell(p_0)$, $\ell(p_1)$ and $\ell(p_2)$ via hyperbolic trigonometry.
 Cut the pair of pants along the seams, to get a hyperbolic right-angled hexagon, pictured in \autoref{fig:hexagon}.

-To get good estimates on $\lhyp(p_4)$, we need a universal lower bound on the fraction $f$ as we move in the Teichm\"uller space.
-The analysis splits up into two cases, but it's not {a priori} clear that these two cases are exhaustive.
+To get good estimates on $\ell(p_4)$, we need a universal lower bound on the fraction $f$ as we move in the Teichm\"uller space.
+The analysis splits up into two cases, but it is not {a priori} clear that these two cases are exhaustive.
 We will deal with the two cases, and then show that any other case can be reduced to the second case by changing $p_1$ and $p_2$.